n8n-io/n8n-docs/docs/insight2/data-sources/mysql.md

 # MySQL

-Insight can connect to MySQL databases to read and write data.
+Insight² can connect to MySQL databases to read and write data.

 ## Connection

-Insight requires the following to connect to your MySQL database.
+Insight² requires the following to connect to your MySQL database.
 Please make sure the host/ip of the database is accessible from your VPC if you have self-hosted Insight.
-If you are using Insight cloud, please whitelist our IP.
+If you are using Insight² cloud, please whitelist our IP.

 To add a new MySQL database, click on the `+` button on data sources panel at left sidebar in the app editor.
 Select MySQL from the modal that pops up.

-Insight requires the following to connect to your MySQL database.
+Insight² requires the following to connect to your MySQL database.

 - **Host**
 - **Port**